KWHB runs numerous community based health programs as part of our commitment to consistent preventative health messages across the span of a lifetime.

 Substance use / social and emotional wellbeing

 KWHB runs a comprehensive alcohol and other drugs program, with a focus on harmful Alcohol, Tobacco and Gunja consumption in remote communities.
 The program is highly responsive, with the ability of seeing a patient for counselling within 48 hours for brief intervention or professional services referral.
-We have recently added two experienced Aboriginal community leaders (1x male, 1x female) to our AOD Program as support workers.
-KWHB is also developing a mental health program for the 2015-2016 year.
+KWHB also has a mental health program supporting people in the community.

 Food Supply and Nutrition